What Causes Jowls? Understanding Why They Develop and Your Treatment Options

 The Role of Assessment in Facial Ageing Concerns

 Because facial ageing is multifactorial, assessment is a critical first step.
-A consultation allows time to evaluate the underlying contributors to visible ageing and discuss suitable options based on individual needs.
+A consultation for volume loss allows time to evaluate the underlying contributors to visible ageing and discuss suitable options based on individual needs.

-In selected cases, ultrasound-guided assessment may be used to visualise underlying facial structures.
+In selected consultations, ultrasound-guided assessment may be used to visualise underlying facial structures.
 This can support anatomical understanding and enhance safety when planning aesthetic care.

 Why a Consultation-Led Approach Matters